Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise4.md

 ## Other Tools

-You may find other tools such as HEX editors useful in analysing the Flash Image and ELF File
+You may find other tools such as HEX editors useful in analysing the [Flash Image](https://github.com/Merimetso-Code/EmbeddedAutomotiveSecurity/blob/main/Exercise4.bin) and the [ECU ELF File](https://github.com/Merimetso-Code/EmbeddedAutomotiveSecurity/blob/main/Exercise4.elf)

+* The [HxD](https://mh-nexus.de/en/hxd/) is a freeware hex editor that allows for the searching and analysis of file.

 ## Contact Details